inertiacreeping/Unifi-Timelapse/README.md

 - Configure capture settings like snapshot frequency and output video frame rate.
 - One-click start for immediate timelapse creation.
 - Schedule recordings to automatically create a timelapse during specific intervals.
-- View metrics from the previous session, such as elapsed time, total captures, and estimated video length.
+- View metrics from the previous session, such as elapsed time, total captures, file size of camptures, and estimated video length.
 - Convert previously stored snapshots into a timelapse video.

 ## Prerequisites: